There are people who decorate for Halloween. There are people who recreate a haunted house.

 But if it sounds like a decorator’s paradise to have an entire wildlife park as a canvas, there are definitely challenges too.

 Some of the decorations go back decades to when Hoot ‘n’ Howl first began.
 A series of gray foam tombstones with humorous epitaphs were made long ago.
-There are still even some of the original inflatables: “They were built to last in those days,” comments Santiago.
-“And they’re so cool!”
+There are still even some of the original inflatables.

 It Takes a Team

 Of course, the actual event – this year on four nights, Oct.
-15-16 and 22-23 – is a team effort.
-Santiago’s job involves leading the decorations, restocking candy at treat stations, overseeing the many volunteers that make the event happen and generally making sure everyone is having a great time – but many other staff members pitch in.
+14-15 and 21-22 – is a team effort.
+Jessica’s job involves leading the decorations, restocking candy at treat stations, overseeing the many volunteers that make the event happen and generally making sure everyone is having a great time – but many other staff members pitch in.